Escanor1996/Intel_Edge_AI-Computer_Pointer_controller/README.md

 ```

-Similarly if you have FPGA then use:

-python main.py -f <Path of xml file of face detection model> \
--fl <Path of xml file of facial landmarks detection model> \
--hp <Path of xml file of head pose estimation model> \
--g <Path of xml file of gaze estimation model> \
--i <Path of input video file or enter cam for taking input video from webcam>
--d HETERO:FPGA,CPU

 If you get Unsupported media format error, then it means that C:\Program Files (x86)\IntelSWTools\openvino_2020.2.117\opencv\bin does not contain opencv_videoio_ffmpeg430_64.dll and some other dll file that we need to run inference on the demo video.
 Then you will find ffmpeg-download  file(C:\Program Files (x86)\IntelSWTools\openvino_2020.2.117\opencv) in this path.
 Run this file with powershell and you issue will be resolved